-- 1. When using the "Chat" or "Discussion Board" (or similar) features of your course management system, remember that your course-related communications to the instructor or other students should be considered "professional" (they are not like texts to your friends).
-Remember that course context and all related written work-including chat and discussion board transcripts-can be recorded and retrieved. - 2.
+- 1. When using the "Chat" or "Discussion Board" (or similar) features of your course management system, remember that course-related communications with the instructor and other students should be professional in tone and content.
+Remember that course context and all related written work including chat and discussion board transcripts can be recorded and retrieved. - 2.
 Be cautious when using humor or sarcasm; without the context of facial expressions or other body language, your tone or intent could be missed or misunderstood by others. - 3.
 Respect and be attentive to the diversity of your classmates and instructor.
-Before communicating, consider your message in the context of the class' diversity in race, ethnicity, religion, disabilities, gender, sexual orientation, age, social class, marital status, geography, etc. Consider the diversity you can see or know-as well as that you cannot. - 4.
+Before communicating, consider your message in the context of the class's diversity in race, ethnicity, religion, ability levels, gender, sexual orientation, age, social class, marital status, geography, etc. Consider the diversity you can see or know as well as that you cannot. - 4.
 Respect others' time and life circumstances, which often don't allow for an immediate response to a question or comment.